GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 B. Now, Jesus underwent all stages of human development without exception.
 1. First: Unlike Adam who began his life as an adult, Jesus was conceived in a woman’s womb and was born into this world as a baby.
  The baby Jesus partook of real flesh and blood.
 Heb.
-2:14a: “Since therefore the children share in flesh and blood, he himself likewise partook of the same things . . .”
+2:14a: “Since therefore the children share in flesh and blood, he himself likewise partook of the same things…”

 2. Second: He then proceeded to grow and mature in all aspects of human life.